 It’s pretty warm down there.
 The mines are kept dry and warm to stop the salt sculptures from dissolving.
 Even if it’s a chilly zero degrees outside the mine remains at around 15 degrees centigrade.
 So leave your coat in the car!

-What is there to do near the salt mines?
+What is there to do at the salt mines near Krakow?

 The town is beautiful.
 If you have time explore the area surrounding the Wieliczka salt mines.
 There are some beautiful buildings and great restaurants with authentic local Polish food for very good prices.

 How many stairs are there in the salt mine?
 A lot!
-The Tourist Route kicks off with a descent down 30 flights of wooden stairs.
+The Tourist Route kicks off with a descent down 30 flights of wooden stairs or steps.
 If you have any problems with mobility booking an accessible tour might be the best option.

 So there we have it.
 One of the top things to do when visiting Krakow.
 Make sure not to miss it!
 Check out these 10 weird facts about Krakow you might not know.